pbklink/motif-core/etc/motif-core.api.md

     get orders(): DepthDataItem.Order[];
     // (undocumented)
     get price(): Decimal;
+    // Warning: (ae-incompatible-release-tags) The symbol "processMovedWithOrderChange" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
     // (undocumented)
     processMovedWithOrderChange(newOrder: DepthDataItem.Order, oldOrderQuantity: Integer, oldHasUndisclosed: boolean, valueChanges: DepthDataItem.Order.ValueChange[]): GridRecordInvalidatedValue[];
+    // Warning: (ae-incompatible-release-tags) The symbol "processOrderChange" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
     // (undocumented)
     processOrderChange(newOrder: DepthDataItem.Order, oldOrderQuantity: Integer, oldHasUndisclosed: boolean, valueChanges: DepthDataItem.Order.ValueChange[]): GridRecordInvalidatedValue[];
     // (undocumented)
     get quantity(): number;
+    // Warning: (ae-incompatible-release-tags) The symbol "removeOrder" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
     // (undocumented)
     removeOrder(order: DepthDataItem.Order, oldVolume: Integer, oldHasUndisclosed: boolean): GridRecordInvalidatedValue[];
     // (undocumented)